mark-vong/disaster-recovery/README.md

 In this workshop, we'll take an in-depth look into the disaster recovery (DR) solutions that are leveraged by Oracle's customers.
 These solutions will cover the discussion around disaster recovery at both the application and database levels.

 ### Objectives
-- Leverage Rsync to sync application files between the primary and standby servers
+- Leverage Rsync to sync application files between the primary and DR servers
 - Set up DR failover using Oracle Data Guard through the OCI console as well as through manual configurations.
 - Simulate DR for solution verification.
 <!--